StarlitGhost/Balloon/readme.txt

 		Added FFXI and SNES FF themes.
-		Moved line length setting to each individual theme.xml Per-character balloons still work, they now go under eg: themes/<theme>/characters/Iroha.png
+		Moved line length setting to each individual theme.xml Per-character balloons still work, they now go under eg: themes/<theme>/characters/Iroha.png ver 0.11 31/5/22 Scaling.
+		Added a scale command to increase/decrease the size of the balloon by a decimal multiplier, eg: 1.5

 Send any feedback to Yuki in #unofficial-addons channel on Windower Discord.